Skip to main content

 Limitation 1: HEIC Format

-Images captured on iOS devices are typically in HEIC format, which is not supported in OpenCV.
-If you try to use the imread function to read HEIC format images, you will get a None return value.
+Photos taken on iOS devices are usually in HEIC format, which is not supported by OpenCV.
+If you try to read a HEIC image using the imread function, you will get a None return value.

-To address this issue, we need to use the pyheif package to read HEIC format images and then convert them into numpy.ndarray variables.
+To solve this, we need to use the pyheif package to read HEIC images and then convert them to a numpy.ndarray.

 sudo apt install libheif-dev